ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server will issue the certificate (see {{identifier-authorization}}).
-If the client fails to complete the required actions before the "expires" time, then the server SHOULD change the status of the order to "invalid" and MAY delete the application resource.
+If the client fails to complete the required actions before the "expires" time, then the server SHOULD change the status of the order to "invalid" and MAY delete the order resource.

-The server MUST issue the requested certificate and update the order resource with a URL for the certificate as soon as the client has fulfilled the server's requirements.
+The server MUST issue the requested certificate and update the order resource with a URL for the certificate shortly after the client has fulfilled the server's requirements.
 If the client has already satisfied the server's requirements at the time of this request (e.g., by obtaining authorization for all of the identifiers in the certificate in previous transactions), then the server MUST